tamarabika/FileReader/README.md

 6.Cucumber

-7.Selenide

 # Installation and Test Run

-Clone repository and perform the following command:
+To run the test, clone the repository and run the following command:

-'mvn test'
+mvn test

 # Contributors